 If two teams have an equal number of points, the head-to-head goal difference is used to determine the winner.
-In case the tie is between more than two clubs, the following criteria come into play: head-to-head points, head-to-head goal difference and head-to-head goals scored.
-If not all teams have played two legged games, or the tie remains unresolved by the above rules, it is broken using: total goal difference and total goals scored.
-In case the tie remains unsettled after all the above criteria has been applied, the Fair Play scales are used to determine the champion.
+In case the tie is between more than two clubs, the following criteria come into play: head-to-head points, head-to-head goal difference, and head-to-head goals scored.
+If not all teams have played two-legged games, or the tie remains unresolved by the above rules, it is broken using: total goal difference and total goals scored.
+In case the tie remains unsettled after all the above criteria have been applied, the Fair Play scales are used to determine the champion.

 – Alands Penningautomatforening (PAF)